 Consult with a Rome Workers’ Compensation Attorney Today

-If you require help filing for Rome workers’ comp, the attorneys at Bader Law Firm, LLC are here to assist you.
+If you require help filing for Rome workers’ comp, the attorneys at Bader Scott Injury Lawyers are here to assist you.
 They understand the workers’ comp program and can advise you on your legal rights under the law.
 They will get you the maximum compensation you deserve and be sure your claim gets filed accurately and completely.
-Count on the workers’ comp lawyers at Bader Law Firm, LLC.
+Count on the workers’ comp lawyers at Bader Scott Injury Lawyers.
 Contact us today for a consultation.